 - Copy of current CPR card (must be CPR for health care professionals).

 - Copy of completed immunization record.

-- Submit the application form with attachments to the Undergraduate Nursing Degree Program office in Hardtner Hall by the announced deadline.
+- Submit the application form with attachments to the Department of Undergraduate Nursing in Hardtner Hall by the announced deadline.
 Late applications and/or missing documents will not be accepted after the deadline.